Maxiem 1515 Abrasive Water-jet Cutter

 Commercial work and service work for non-UBC organizations or individuals is not permitted unless a service contract has been established via the University Industry Liason Office.

-Personal use of the water-jet by registered Mech students for self-education is permitted on a limited basis.
+Personal use of the water-jet by registered MECH and MANU students for self-education is permitted on a limited basis.
 This must not be contract or service work for a third party.
-Costs should be paid by the user via cheque payable to: The University of British Columbia and the code HDNW along with the date of entry on the Payment Form should be placed in the notes field on the cheque.
+Costs should be paid by the user via payment to MECH Finance in CEME 2054.

 Atek Bantam 24 Ton Press Brake